hemeac/kiwiTechTree/README.md

 Where I have modified engines such as rescaling CNAR or adding LF/O in NF Spacecraft, have tried to ensure that the RealPlume is patched for compliance.
 Where Real Plume is not installed, will use Plume Party.
 Added temporary RealPlume patches to the Kerbal Atomics aerospikes.
 Modified the description text to turn it green to make it easier to pinpoint the engines that have RealPlume support.

 ## ReStock/ReStock+ 1.2.1
 Shuffled the tech nodes.
 Slight cost rebalancing on a couple of science parts.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% increased mass.
 If Rational Resources is installed, it will add additional cold gasses that are available to use with RCS blocks.
 Note that ReStock 1.2.1 is installed in 1.9.1, you will lose the Advanced Grabbing Unit Jr as a stock version is introduced in 1.10.
 It will also split the single nozzle and the quadruple nozzle variants of the Poodle into two engines.
-The quad nozzle will become an SL engine with higher thrust, while the single longer nozzle, named the Malshi, will be the vacuum engine. ** If Kerbalism is installed, edits HDD and Science Slots to Experiment Return Unit so the Hard Drive is not a default 500 kB generic HDD.**
+The quad nozzle will become an SL engine with higher thrust, while the single longer nozzle, named the Malshi, will be the vacuum engine. **If Kerbalism is installed, edits HDD and Science Slots to Experiment Return Unit so the Hard Drive is not a default 500 kB generic HDD.**

 ## SCANsat 20.4
 Shuffled the tech nodes.
-Slight cost rebalancing. ** Do not currently change any features in SCANsat and Kerbalism **
+Slight cost rebalancing. **No change to any features in SCANsat and Kerbalism.**

 ## Science Pancake 1.0.0
 Shuffled the tech node.